 Los Angeles has one of the lowest literacy rates in the country.
 Nearly four million people, more than half of Los Angeles County's working-age population, have low literacy skills, severely impacting their employment ability.

-To help address the literacy crisis in Los Angeles and get children excited about reading, the Los Angeles Dodgers Foundation partnered with the Los Angeles Dodgers to launch LA Reads, a literacy campaign that includes a literacy challenge, "Dodgers Reading Champions."
-LA Reads and Dodgers Reading Champions are designed to motivate youth to read and help them build a lifelong love of reading.
+To help address the literacy crisis in Los Angeles and get children excited about reading, the Los Angeles Dodgers Foundation partnered with the Los Angeles Dodgers to execute LA Reads, a literacy campaign that includes a literacy challenge, "Dodgers Reading Champions".
+LA Reads and the Dodgers Reading Champions are designed to motivate youth to read and help them build a lifelong love of reading.